patrickgilmour/gists-terminal/README.md

-# Random Terminal Stuff I Find Useful in Mac OS
+# Random Terminal Commands for Mac OS

-## gists-terminal

-Just some stuff I use occasionally
+Probably nothing in here will interest anyone except me.